Peer Prediction with More Signals than Reports: Output Agreement

 For sufficiency, assume $G(\tau) = 1/2$.
 Equivalently $P(\tau; \tau) - 1/2 = 0$, so (a) implies (b) and the single crossing is at $\tau$.
 Thus assume (b) holds and take some $x > \tau$.
 By single crossing, $P(\tau; x) \leq P(\tau; \tau) = G(\tau) = 1/2$.
 Similarly, if $x \leq \tau$, $P(\tau; x) \geq P(\tau; \tau) = 1/2$.
 This establishes Equations \eqref{eq:equil-1-oa} and \eqref{eq:equil-2-oa}, so $\tau$ is a threshold equilibrum. \end{proof}

+The stronger monotonicity condition holds when a higher signal consistently increases the probability that a peer will receive a signal above the threshold.
+Meanwhile, the single-crossing condition allows for local belief fluctuations: a slightly higher signal might decrease confidence that a peer will report `H', but there is no ambiguity regarding the optimal action.
+For example, in peer grading an agent may read an essay which is well-written but uses some amount of em-dashes: this may slightly \emph{decrease} their confidence that someone else would give it a high mark because there is some chance it was generated by AI.

-For intuition for the conditions, observe that the derivative of expected utility with respect to agent $i$'s choice of threshold $\tau$ in Equation~\eqref{eq:expected-util-oa} is $f(x)(2G(x)-1)$, where $f$ is the p.d.f.~of $F$ and thus non-negative.
+To better understand the conditions, we also observe that the derivative of expected utility with respect to agent $i$'s choice of threshold $\tau$ in Equation~\eqref{eq:expected-util-oa} is $f(x)(2G(x)-1)$, where $f$ is the PDF of $F$ and therefore non-negative.
 Thus the necessary condition corresponds to the first order condition of optimizing the best response threshold and the sufficient conditions ensure this optimization is concave and quasiconcave respectively.
 However, the proof provided establishes optimality in the space of all possible strategies (which is required to be a threshold equilibrium), not merely that the chosen threshold is the optimal threshold.

 More broadly, this result shows that ``truthfulness'' in the sense of following the strategy prescribed by the mechanism designer is fragile in this setting.
 Only a sharply limited set of thresholds can be implemented in equilibrium---in some cases a single one.
 This means the mechanism designer's ability to choose the ``meaning'' of $H$ and $L$ can be quite limited in practice.